maaretp/legacy/courses/exploratory_testing_foundations/course.md

 We know there is more to teach on exploratory testing than this one course includes.
 We will create separate similar yet different sets on different types of applications and constraints that make sense with each of those examples.
 We will also address Exploratory testing the Noun - organizational frame of testing - on later courses.
 This one focuses on Exploratory testing the Verb - doing really good work optimizing value of testing through learning while testing.
 We give half of this course to the constraint of test automation as documentation, as we believe that this is a core aspect of contemporary exploratory testing.
 You can't automate well without exploring.
 You can't explore well without automating.

-## Introduction to Exploratory Testing Foundations
+## Introduction to Contemporary Exploratory Testing Foundations

 ![Exploratory Testing Foundations - the Course](./slide-images/Slide1.png)

-Welcome to Exploratory Testing Foundations –course.
+Welcome to Contemporary Exploratory Testing Foundations –course.
 This course intertwines a simple application to test with basic theory of how to do exploratory testing to give you a foundation to build on.

 Exploratory testing is an approach to testing that centers learning.
 Test design and test execution form an inseparable pair where the application and feature we are testing is our external imagination.
 It takes domain knowledge, requirements and specifications, and testing knowledge as input and produces information and a better tester as an output.
 It also encourages us to at least consider documentation and test automation as a form of documentation.